ftgyhuj456/wsedrfghj4rrtfgfgfgrt/README.md

 ## Contributing
 Feel free to fork this project and submit pull requests.
-Please like and star the project <3
+Please share and star the project <3

 ## License